Greens co-leader James Shaw MP suffered suspected fractured eye socket in attack

-Shaw is expected to attend a climate change protest at Parliament shortly before midday and to speak to media.
+Shaw will attend a climate change protest at Parliament shortly before midday and to speak to media.

 Shaw, the Climate Change Minister, was assaulted at the entrance to Wellington Botanic Garden during his walk to work at Parliament yesterday morning.